 For what is being talked about as a dying hobby, shortwave radio is certainly blessed with a wealth of equipment to choose from.
 Here I’m going to talk about shortwave radios that can be purchased new on eBay, or Amazon or other online resellers.
 They may be out of production now, but are available. $50 includes shipping to the US.

-Right up front, I’m going out on a limb and say that the best radio is the Tecsun PL-380, a radio I’ve never used (it’s on order).
-1 I make this conclusion based on product reviews, and even YouTube videos of the radio in action.
-It’s available now from sellers on eBay for $44 with free shipping.
+Right up front, I’m going to say that the best radio is the Tecsun PL-380.
+1 I make this conclusion based my on my experience, product reviews, and even YouTube videos of the radio in action.
+It’s available now from sellers on eBay (Oct.
+10, 2014) for $48 with free shipping.
 I also base my conclusion on a lot of other radios under $50 that I have used.

 “Best” makes little sense without context.
 I’m going to assume that someone is looking to get into shortwave listening or that they are a casual listener looking to upgrade an old radio.
 I want to talk about features that make a radio fun to use and not frustrating, features that make it more likely that the radio won’t end up in a closet or a yard sale.
 If you want more details on the radios discussed, follow the hyperlinks.